nickgreyink/Perl-Within-Pages/README.md

 I'm sure ther are other ways around this, but this is how I do it, anyway.

+You can now use regular perl file in the includes.
+You must start with a .pwp as your index file though.
+(
+    <pwp
+      pwp_include("file.pl");
+    pwp>
+)

 To use PWP use like:

 perl.exe pwp.pl your_index_file.pwp